Certora/Documentation/docs/prover/checking/coverage-info.md

 ![](tautology-tac-b-new.png)
 Figure 4b: The visualization of the Tautology example on TAC, part B.

-Namely, only the following TAC commands are in the unsat core:
+Only the following TAC commands are in the unsat core:

 ```
 → require other != manager && other != e.msg.sender